CS231n • Convolutional Neural Networks

 -

-The following figure summarizes the work shown by Hinton and Salakhutdinov.
-Their approach allowed researchers to build and optimize deeper models than previously thought possible, laying the groundwork for the resurgence of neural networks.
+The following figure summarizes the method of Hinton and Salakhutdinov.
+Their approach showed that deep models could be trained effectively, paving the way for the resurgence of neural networks.

 CNNs in the Spotlight: AlexNet and ImageNet